• Deutsch

 Time: 6:00 pm – 7:30 pm (CET)

-Dr. Lynsey Burke, Dr. Katie Westwood and Laura Jarvie (Lectures in Early Years Education and Education Studies, University of Dundee – Scotland)
+Dr. Lynsey Burke, Dr. Katie Westwood & Laura Jarvie (Lectures in Early Years Education and Education Studies, University of Dundee – Scotland)

 Leading change: A playful approach to listening to children’s voices in the Additional Support Needs sector